AxonIQ/console-framework-client/README.md

 If you are concerned about the message data being sent to AxonIQ, please contact us at, disabling the DLQ functionality will prevent that in all cases.

+## How to Release

+1. Run `mvn versions:set -DnewVersion=1.x.x` to update the version in the pom files
+2. Commit and push the change
+3. Close the milestone on GitHub
+4. Wait for the release to be created on Github and publish it
+5. Run `mvn versions:set -DnewVersion=1.x.x-SNAPSHOT`
+6. Commit and push the new development version